manhth197/dysarthric-speech-assistant/README.md

 # 🚀 System Architecture

-##### The system employs a sequential pipeline to optimize performance and prevent information overload in a single model:
+The system employs a sequential 3-tier pipeline to create a complete end-to-end communication loop:

-#####

-##### Tier 1 - "The Ears" (Acoustic Model): Utilizes a fine-tuned PhoWhisper model.
+* **Tier 1 - "The Ears" (Acoustic Model):** Utilizes a fine-tuned **PhoWhisper** model.
 This tier focuses solely on extracting raw phonemes from the audio signal, prioritizing acoustic recognition over grammatical logic.

-#####

-##### Tier 2 - "The Brain" (Language Model): Employs ViT5 (Text-to-Text).
+* **Tier 2 - "The Brain" (Language Model):** Employs **ViT5** (Text-to-Text).
 Acting as a Grammatical Error Correction (GEC) post-processor, it receives the raw, potentially flawed text from Tier 1, infers the context, and corrects it into fluent Vietnamese text.
+* **Tier 3 - "The Mouth" (Speech Synthesizer):** Integrates a **Vietnamese Text-to-Speech (TTS)** engine.
+It takes the contextually corrected text from Tier 2 and synthesizes it into clear, natural-sounding audio, completing the communication process for the listener with minimal latency.
 <img width="1919" height="738" alt="Screenshot 2026-03-18 135436" src="https://github.com/user-attachments/assets/5925defd-3b82-49f9-8548-f2c5c7486155" />

 #